shubhaamgupta11/rn-tabs-benchmarks/README.md

 yarn get:numbers:android <iteration_count>
 ```

-This will run the iterations as mentioned in `src/scripts/automation/test.yaml`.
+This will run the test as described in `src/scripts/automation/test.yaml`.

 ### Generate and Visualize Report